InWILL/Locale_Remulator/README.md

 choose solution Platform x86 or x64.

-Copy these file to in a same directory.
+Copy these files in the same directory.

 ```
     LREditor.exe